wpm-mh/Lenovo-K6-NOTE-LInTools/README.md

 # HOW TO USE

-That script is VERY simply, so you don't have a special knowledge ;)
+That script is VERY simple, so you don't need special knowledge ;)

 * Turn ON the debuging in developer settings and connect the device
-* chmod the scipt (sudo chmod +x script_directory.sh)
+* chmod the scipt (sudo chmod +x bl-unlock.sh)
 * Run the script (./bl-unlock.sh)
 * Reboot into bootloader
 * Check the bootloader status